- About SAC

 - Enforcement Actions

-Illegal air charter operations pose a serious safety hazard to the traveling public, and the FAA works aggressively to identify and shut down rogue operators.
-The agency also provides information and resources to help passengers ensure the company they hire is legitimate.
+Illegal air charter operations pose a serious safety hazard to the traveling public.
+The FAA works aggressively to identify and shut down rogue operators and to help passengers ensure the company they hire is legitimate.

 The FAA has taken a number of actions to ensure FAA aviation inspectors are equipped with the tools and knowledge they need to investigate illegal charter operations.
 The agency formed a Special Emphasis Investigations Team to investigate complex cases; partners with the National Air Transportation Association (NATA)'s Air Charter Safety Foundation to help identify possible illegal operations; and continues to collaborate with industry trade associations to educate pilots and operators to ensure they understand all of the rules that apply to charter operations.